 Early explorer Simon Fraser gave the central Interior region of British Columbia the name “New Caledonia,” meaning “New Scotland.”
-The College of New Caledonia (CNC) has served the region since 1969 and now provides more than 70 certificate, diploma, associate degree, apprenticeship, university transfer, and academic upgrading programs.
-It has six campuses in Prince George, Burns Lake, Fort St. James, Mackenzie, Quesnel, and Vanderhoof.
+The College of New Caledonia has served the region since 1969 and now provides more than 70 certificate, diploma, associate degree, apprenticeship, university transfer, and academic upgrading programs.
+It has six campuses spread across Prince George, Burns Lake, Fort St. James, Mackenzie, Quesnel, and Vanderhoof.

 A great destination for nature enthusiasts, many of CNC’s campuses have breathtaking natural surroundings.
-The main Prince George campus is near Jasper National Park and the Rocky Mountains, Fort St. James is surrounded by rolling hills, lakes, and rivers, while Burns Lake is in the heart of some of B.C.’s most beautiful freshwater lakes.
-Students who wish to live on campus can do so at the Prince George campus, which offers a student residence with private single rooms.
+The main Prince George campus is near Jasper National Park and the Rocky Mountains.
+Meanwhile, Fort St. James is surrounded by rolling hills, lakes and rivers, and Burns Lake is in the heart of B.C.’s beautiful Lakes District.
+Students who wish to live on campus can do so at the Prince George campus, which has a student residence offering private single rooms with kitchenettes.